mongodb/mongo-c-driver/README.md

     gcc --std=c99 -Isrc src/*.c YOUR_APP.c # No -Ddefines are needed in c99 mode on little endien

 ## Running the tests
-Make sure that you're running mongod on localhost on the default port (27017).
-The replica set test assumes a replica set with at least three nodes running on localhost and starting at port (30000).
+Make sure that you're running mongod on 127.0.0.1 on the default port (27017).
+The replica set test assumes a replica set with at least three nodes running at 127.0.0.1 and starting at port 30000.
+Note that the driver does not recognize 'localhost' as a valid host name.

 To compile and run the tests:

     scons test

 You may optionally specify a remote server:

     scons test --test-server=123.4.5.67

 You may also specify an alternate starting port for the replica set members:

     scons test --test-server=123.4.5.67 --seed-start-port=40000

-## Building with MSVC:
-TODO

 # Custom defines
 (Note: you must use the same flags to compile all apps and libs):

-MONGO_BIG_ENDIAN             This must be defined if on a big endian architecture
+`MONGO_BIG_ENDIAN`             This must be defined if on a big endian architecture

 one of these (defaults to unsigned char if neither is defined):

-MONGO_HAVE_BOOL              Define this if your compiler has a plain 'bool' type MONGO_HAVE_STDBOOL           Define this if you must include <stdbool.h> to get 'bool'
+`MONGO_HAVE_BOOL`              Define this if your compiler has a plain 'bool' type

+`MONGO_HAVE_STDBOOL`           Define this if you must include <stdbool.h> to get 'bool'

 one of these (required if not using c99):